 Energy reflects your body’s ability to support processes like metabolism, movement, and digestion, as well as to recover properly.
 Energy level determines how well you can maintain a stable internal environment, or homeostasis, and perform physical activity.
 While high energy scores are definitely something to be happy about, keep in mind that it’s natural to be low on power in the evening.

-- Check if you have enough energy to do everything you have planned.
+Check if you have enough energy to do everything you’ve planned.
 If you’re low on energy, your plans to conquer the world may have to wait.
 If you see high scores, on the other hand, don’t miss the opportunity to take on a challenge.

 At times, you may be full of energy, even if you don’t feel that way.
 Energy is directly related to your parasympathetic nervous system activity.
 Sometimes, when the parasympathetic system is at work, with your body actively recovering and storing energy, your score may seem high compared to how you feel.
 In this case, you’re likely going to feel a surge of energy a little later — just give the rest of your body a bit of time to catch up.